alanfabiano/util-validation/README.md

-	'cpf'         => 'The field :attribute does not contain a valid number', 'cep'         => 'The field :attribute does not contain a valid zip code', 'credit_card' => 'The field :attribute does not contain a valid credit card',
+	'cpf'         => 'The field :attribute does not contain a valid number', 'cep'         => 'The field :attribute does not contain a valid zip code', 'credit_card' => 'The field :attribute does not contain a valid credit card', 'cnpj'        => 'The field :attribute does not contain a valid CNPJ',

 ];
 ```